codee-com/open-catalog/Checks/PWR001/README.md

 }
 ```

-When the arrays are passed explicitly as function parameters, with a simple
+When the arrays are passed explicitly as function arguments, with a simple
 glance at the code you notice which are the arrays involved during the execution
 of function `example`.
 In the refactored code the inputs and outputs of the
 function calls `init(A)` and `add(A, B)` are explicit, so it is easier to